YerkebulanZhigerbaev/assignment2Python/README.md

-# Collecting data from the site
+# Here retrieveing data from a site
-This part collects data from the site coinmarketcap.com
+All data comes from site coinmarketcap.com

 # Installation
 ```